 How to perform Hero Pose

-Fold your legs under you with your heels on either side of your buttocks.
+Sit with your legs bent with your heels on either side of your buttocks.
 Keep your back straight, avoid sinking forward or back.

 What is Virasana?